nanosai/thread-ops-java/README.md

 This will typically be tasks like - check if there is any new inbound data to read from a non-blocking socket (NIO), or any data to write, or any other kind of task your application needs to repeat on a regular basis.

+Thread Ops has the following types of repeated tasks:

+ - IRepeatedTask
+ - IRepeatedTaskPausable

+An IRepeatedTask implementation cannot be paused.
+It is simply executed over and over again in a tight loop.
+An IRepeatedTaskPausable can return a number of nanoseconds it would like to be paused before next execution.

 Repeated tasks are typically executed inside a thread loop.
 A ThreadLoop can execute a single IRepeatedTask repeatedly in its loop.
+A ThreadLoopPausable can execute a single IRepeatedTaskPausable repeatedly in a loop.

-However, Thread Ops comes with IRepeatedTask implementations which can themselves execute multiple IRepeatedTasks, so you can execute more than one IRepeatedTask inside the same ThreadLoop.
+Since ThreadLoop and ThreadLoopPausable can only execute a single IRepeatedTask or IRepeatedTask Pausable, Thread Ops comes with IRepeatedTask and IRepeatedTaskPausable implementations which can themselves execute multiple IRepeatedTask or IRepeatedTaskPausable instances.
+That way you can execute more than one IRepeatedTask inside the same ThreadLoop, or execute more than one IRepeatedTaskPausable inside a ThreadLoopPausable.

-Repeated tasks can be executed by an RepeatedTaskExecutorPausable (which is itself an IRepeatedTask impl) that can pause the task for an amount of nano-seconds decided by the repeated task.
-Here is how that looks:
+Here are two examples of using RepeatedTaskExecutor and RepeatedTaskExecutorPausable:

+    RepeatedTaskExecutor executor = new RepeatedTaskExecutor(
+             () -> { System.out.println("First"); }
+            ,() -> { System.out.println("Second");}
+            );

+    ThreadLoop threadLoop = new ThreadLoop(executor);
+    threadLoop.start();

     RepeatedTaskExecutorPausable executor = new RepeatedTaskExecutorPausable(
              () -> { System.out.println("First");  return 1_000_000_000; }
             ,() -> { System.out.println("Second"); return   400_000_000; }
             );